aceinnolab/Inkycal/README.md

 <img src="https://github.com/aceisace/Inky-Calendar/blob/master/Gallery/installer-v1-5-p1.png" width="650"><img src="https://github.com/aceisace/Inky-Calendar/blob/master/Gallery/installer-v1-5-p2.png" width="650">

 ## Adding details to the programm
-Once the packages are installed, navigate to the home directory, open 'E-Paper-Master' and open the file 'settings.py' inside the Calendar folder.
+Once the packages are installed, navigate to the home directory, open 'E-Paper-Calendar' and open the file 'settings.py' inside the Calendar folder.
 Adjust the values using the list below as a reference.
 You can edit the settings.py file by typing:
-`nano /home/pi/E-Paper-Master/Calendar/settings.py` in the Terminal.
+`nano /home/pi/E-Paper-Calendar/Calendar/settings.py` in the Terminal.

 | Parameter |  Description |
 | :---: | :---: |